Frequently asked questions: Driving records

 What is a driving record?

-What types of driving records are available?
+Types of driving records available:

 • The person named on the driving record